-Hei hei!
-My name is Line and after many own Workaway adventures, I am now searching for Workawayers, who want to come to Senja and help me fix the house my partner and I recently bought.
-We are currently working from home and struggling to keep up with projects on the side.
+My name is Line and after many own Workaway adventures, I am now searching for Workawayers, who want to come to Senja and help me fix the house I recently moved to with my partner.
+I am currently working from home and struggling to keep up with projects on the side.
 My goal is to set up the house and garden nicely so that our friends and guests will love their vacations here with us.

 If you are interested in living 350km above the Arctic Circle, want to explore stunning nature and try Norwegian cinnamon buns, you are very welcome!